dnguyenv/smartcardbot/README.md

 Your node-red flow will look like this:

 ![image](images/node-red-flow.png)

+Double click on each node to adjust the configuration accordingly to your setup.

 Now, click on the Cloudant service and launch the administrator dashboard to create a Search index, name it ieeeSearch, under a `_design/ieeeSearch` design document.